Add a New Cast Member

 Please use appropriate capitalization.

-Firstname Lastname should be used when someone plays themself in a scripted movie or TV series. e.g. Pete Wentz "Himself" did not date Peyton Sawyer, "Pete Wentz" the character did.
+Firstname Lastname should be used when someone plays themself in a scripted movie or TV series.
+For example, Pete Wentz himself did not date Peyton Sawyer, "Pete Wentz" the character did.

 This is also true for animals.
-Daisy the dog should be credited as "Daisy" when he appears as a dog in movies and "Himself" when he is in a documentary.
+Daisy the dog should be credited as "Daisy" when he appears as a dog in movies and "Self" when he is in a documentary.

 For appearances, someone's role can be specified e.g. "Self - Host", "Self - Narrator (voice)", "Self - Doctor", "Self - Guitar, Drums, Keyboards".

 (voice) should be appended to the character name for animation and voice-only narrators.

 (uncredited) should be appended for cast members uncredited on screen.

 (archive footage) should be appended for footage of a person that is not alive, not directly interviewed in a documentary, or when a clip from a movie is used in a different movie.

 The cast of movies with multiple segments should be credited using the "Danny Jacobs (segment "The Box")" format.

 (as Credited Name) should never be used.
 Alternative names should always be added directly on the profile.

 Sort Cast Members